BerryPress/highlight-and-share/readme.txt

 == Description ==

-When users highlight text, show relevant social networks and shortcuts for the user to select.
-Highlight and Share is a lightweight and unobtrusive social sharing tool that displays social networks on text selection, clicking on highlighted text, and on a Click to Share block.
+Show relevant social networks when users highlight text, click an inline highlight, interact with an image, or click on a Click to Share box. <a href="https://wordpress.org/plugins/highlight-and-share/?preview=1">Check out the live demo</a>.

 https://www.youtube.com/watch?v=ZZWiLZtfqcI

-Show social network options when users interact with your text (<a href="https://docs.dlxplugins.com/v/highlight-and-share/getting-started/how-highlight-and-share-works">find out how Highlight and Share works</a>).

-Highlight and Share has the following major features:
+Highlight and Share has the following major features (links are to docs):

-1. Show social networks when users select text.
+1. Show <a href="https://docs.dlxplugins.com/v/highlight-and-share/getting-started/enabling-the-social-networks">enabled social networks</a> when users select text.
 2. Add <a href="https://docs.dlxplugins.com/v/highlight-and-share/inline-highlighting/what-is-inline-highlighting">inline highlighting</a> to split out longform text.
-3. Use the included <a href="https://docs.dlxplugins.com/v/highlight-and-share/click-to-share-block/the-click-to-share-block">Click to Share</a> to show social networks when the user clicks on the quote.
+3. Create a Click to Share box via the <a href="https://docs.dlxplugins.com/v/highlight-and-share/click-to-share-block/the-click-to-share-block">block editor</a> or <a href="https://docs.dlxplugins.com/v/highlight-and-share/click-to-share-shortcode/shortcode-parameters">shortcode</a>.
+4. Add Pinterest and the Web Share API to images <a href="https://docs.dlxplugins.com/v/highlight-and-share/image-sharing/what-is-image-sharing">for image sharing</a>.

-> <a href="https://has.dlxplugins.com/">In-depth Documentation</a> - Please check out our thorough documentation ❤️️
+> Not sure where to start?
+Please check out <a href="https://youtube.com/playlist?list=PLw2fSxxzure64RVDMsBd1DzU87YY0pRTb&si=1JpVYegYj5jskn27">our video series</a> (YouTube) and our <a href="https://docs.dlxplugins.com/v/highlight-and-share">comprehensive documentation</a> ❤️️

 If you have a feature request, <a href="https://dlxplugins.com/support/">please leave a support request.</a>.